To download the software (available only during the contest!)

 1 – Open the Max Runtime application.

-2 - In Max Runtime open the file P-Soft.
+2 - In Max Runtime open the P-Soft file.

-3 - First and foremost you need to configurate your sound card and choose one input and two outputs in the P-Soft.
+3 - First of all you need to configurate your sound card and choose one input and two outputs in the P-Soft software.

 To do this, follow these steps: